pradipk1/react/Day06(useEffect-1)/README.md

 * In react, any Action which is performed without taking the help of React Library or React API are known as Side Effects.
 * Ex=> fetch() method, localstorage or session storage etc are not related to React Library.
-So we can say taht these are the Sise Effects.
+So we can say that these are the Side Effects.

 * useEffect() hook is a special function which will help us to perform Side Effects (actions) whenever React Comp is under certain Phase.